UN envoy steps up contacts with Yemen rebels, govt

 “We hope that his (Griffiths’s) visit to Riyadh ends with positive results,” Huthi told reporters after their talks.

-Griffiths later flew out from Sanaa’s airport without making comments to reporters.

-He arrived in the capital on Wednesday ahead of planned peace talks in Sweden in December between the Iran-aligned Huthi rebels and pro-government forces backed by a Saudi-led military coalition.
+Griffiths arrived Wednesday in Yemen ahead of planned peace talks in Sweden in December between the Iran-aligned Shiite Huthi rebels and pro-government forces backed by a Saudi-led military coalition.

 No date has yet been set for the negotiations.